Jira tracker · Side-by-side review

 Where is my Jira API token stored with each tool?

-Planim Time stores your Jira API token in the operating system's native credential vault — Keychain on macOS, Credential Manager on Windows, Secret Service (libsecret / GNOME Keyring / KWallet) on Linux.
+Planim Time stores your Jira API token in the operating system's native credential vault: Keychain on macOS, Credential Manager on Windows, Secret Service (libsecret, GNOME Keyring, KWallet) on Linux.
 It never leaves your machine.
 Clockify's Jira integration is configured through your Clockify cloud account, so your credentials for the Jira extension are linked to your Clockify account on their servers.
 For teams with strict policies about where API tokens live, the OS-keychain model is usually the one approved first.

 macOS · Windows · Linux